top of page

 Therefore, you have the decision to make.
 Are you trying to appease the academic audience or non-genealogist?

-That’s not to say you can’t make a Register Style book more interesting, the key point is to go back to the conversation with my client.
+That’s not to say you can’t make a Register Style book more interesting.
+The key point is to go back to the conversation with my client.

 She felt this format was stuffy and boring, which swung her opinion about using sources to the extreme of not wanting to include them.